ekutner/home-connect-hass/README.md

 # Beta Releases
 Major changes will be released in beta versions to reduce the impact on existing users.
 It is strongly advised not to install the beta version unless you are a part of an issue that specifically calls for installing one and when you are, you should only install the specified version (as there may be several issues handled in separate beta versions at the same time).
 To install a beta version go to the HACS dashboard in the Home Assistant UI:
-* Click on Integrations locat the "Home Connect Alt" integration.
+* Locate the "Home Connect Alt" integration.
 * Click on the three dot menu for the integration and select "Redownload".
 * In the popup dialog make sure "Show beta versions" is enabled and then select the version you need to install.